haejeg/BuffsMarket/README.md

 For college students, Who attend CU Boulder and buy and sell different items.
 The Buffs MarketPlace is an online shop that allows students to buy and sell items safely.
 Unlike eBay or using the Snapchat stories, our product is a marketplace specifically for the students of CU Boulder.

+## Release Notes Nov 11, 2024
+- Ability to register to BuffsMarket with username, email, and password
+- Ability to login with registered email and password
+- Nav bar created with access to homepage and account with a search bar that appears after logging in
 ## Built using:
 - handlebars
 - bootstrap